hirofumikajiwara/spring_environment_on_docker/README.md

 ## Objective

-* Be able to develop spring boot web with localhost postgres on docker on windows 11.
+* Be able to develop spring boot web with localhost postgresql on docker on windows 11.
 * Be able to access with vscode remote development.

 ## Procedure